-- User reserves the CON resources in advance indicating date, time of conference and duration.
+- The user reserves the CON resources in advance indicating the date, time of conference and duration.

-- In active phase of conference parties can be added, deleted, isolated again reattached or split the group of parties.
+- In the active phase of the conference, parties can be added, deleted, isolated again reattached or split the group of parties.

 - CON-Meet-ME – Conference calling meet me

-- User reserve the resource same as 8A.
+- User reserve the resource the same as 8A.

-- Each participant dials a special number at specific time (specified at the time of booking of conference) and reach the conference bridge.
+- Each participant dials a special number at a specific time (specified at the time of booking of the conference) and reaches the conference bridge.

 9) CCC – Credit Card Calling